luthilab/IntanLuthiLab/RasPiFunctions/README.md

 ## Wiring up

-The digital outputs of the Intan board used by Ypnos are fed to the RasPi inputs defined in
+The digital outputs of the Intan board used by Ypnos are fed to the RasPi inputs defined in:

 ```
 inREM = [5,13,19,26]